Clypeostoma meteorae

-Clypeostoma meteorae is a species of sea snail, a marine gastropod mollusk in the family Chilodontidae.
+Clypeostoma meteorae is a species of sea snail, a marine gastropod mollusc in the family Chilodontaidae.

 Description

 The length of the shell is less than 8 mm.
 The basal callus shield is not extensive and has a well-developed dentition.
 The dentition of the aperture is also well developed.

 Distribution

 This species occurs in the Red Sea, the Gulf of Aden and the western Indian Ocean.